pournamx/Word_codedex/README.md

 .Simple, clean terminal interface

 # ▶️ How to Run
-1.Make sure you have Python installed (version 3.x recommended).
+1.Make sure you have Python installed.

 2.Clone this repository or download the script.